maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module03.md

 I'll have 3 objectives this week.

-- I would like to make a very small electronics circuit using copper tape and the vinyl cutter.
-I don't expect very nice results with it but if it works sufficiently well, then it might an extremely quick way to make some traces without the need to order a PCB or make using a CNC or chemical processes.
-Moreover, that makes for easy flexible circuits if I ever need some.
+- I would like to make a very small electronics circuit using copper tape and a vinyl cutter.
+I don't expect very nice results with it but if it works sufficiently well, then it might be an extremely quick way to make some traces without the need to order a PCB or to make it using a CNC or chemical processes.
+Moreover, that makes it easy to create flexible circuits if I ever need some.

-- Before this, I want to get some experiments using the vinyl cutter by simply slicing some stickers with some logos or customize a t-shirt using heat transfer (spoiler alert: I didn't make any shirts but maybe in the future)!
+- Before this, I want to get some experiments using the vinyl cutter by simply cutting some stickers with some logos or customize a t-shirt using heat transfer (spoiler alert: I didn't make any shirts but maybe in the future)!

 - Finally, I have a relatively big desk at work but just like every desk, it gets clumped with all sorts of stuff.
-My biggest issue is that my laptop rests on a cardboard box (so that it sits at eye-level) and sometimes when I need to takes notes during online meetings, I don't have enough room in front of my laptop because of this huge cardboard box.
+My biggest issue is that my laptop rests on a cardboard box (so that it sits at eye level) and sometimes when I need to take notes during online meetings, I don't have enough room in front of my laptop because of this huge cardboard box.
 So I want to make a press-fit kit like a small table where I can leave my laptop on and slide my keyboard underneath.

 <figure> <center>
   <img src="./../../img/mod03/desk.jpg" alt="inkscape text" width="80%" />